 8. L’Enfant

 Acclaimed French director duo, The Dardenne Brothers are known for their starkly realistic approach to filmmaking with limited use of music and simple yet sharply constructed plots.
-‘L’Enfant’ is one of their very best and their naturalistic style fits brilliantly once again within the context of the storyline.
-The film depicts the emotional and financial struggles of a couple who try to survive under trying circumstances which further gets complicated after the wife gives birth to a baby.
-It’s tautly constructed, shrewdly directed drama that is pristine and immaculate in its handling of the subject and the tone is further refined by the impeccably naturalistic performances of its cast.
+‘L’Enfant’ is one of their very best, and their naturalistic style fits brilliantly once again within the context of the storyline.
+The film depicts the emotional and financial struggles of a couple who try to survive under trying circumstances, which gets complicated further after the wife gives birth to a baby.
+It’s a tautly constructed, shrewdly directed drama that is pristine and immaculate in its handling of the subject, and the tone is further refined by the impeccably naturalistic performances of its cast.

 Read More: Best Movies of 1997